-Preventing unnecessary deaths by moving meds safelyNovember 8th, 2012 in Medications /
+Preventing unnecessary deaths by moving meds safelyNovember 8, 2012 by Steven Powell in Medicine & Health / Medications

 An interdisciplinary team with a broad range of expertise – in nursing, civil engineering, computer science, and biostatistics – is working together to confront a serious problem in modern health care: unsafe medication practices.